turingschool/front-end-curriculum/projects/address-book.md

 * Delete a contact detail for a specific contact
 * Delete a contact and all their associated details
 * Never need to refresh the page to see new information

+### Design Research

+As part of your submission template, we'd like you to do some design research.
+Pick a single UI element off of [Dribbble](https://dribbble.com) (or any other site you find to be really pretty) that you like and use it to inspire the rest of your design.
+For example:

+I really like the subtle drop-shadows on these [notifications](https://dribbble.com/shots/1467222-Notifications), and the way the notification icons vary slightly in color by being slightly lighter than the rest of the background.
+I will incorporate these types of drop-shadows on elements in my project and play with this particular use of color.

+In your project submission, you will link to _your wireframes and to your design inspiration(s)_.

+### Testing

+Because testing the front-end is familiar by now, we will require 75% or higher testing coverage of your front-end codebase.

+### Deployment

+Your front-end codebase should be fully deployed to Heroku.
+You do not need to implement TravisCI for your front-end repository, but you may if you wish.